Most people don’t search “what is IVF” just to get a definition.

 - The responsibility of getting each step right

-- The need to follow instructions exactly, often in real time
+- The need to follow instructions carefully, often in real time

-That stress is normal—and it’s something many patients don’t fully anticipate until they’re in it.
+That stress is completely understandable—and it's something many patients don't fully anticipate until they're experiencing it themselves.

 Why IVF Injections Are the Hardest Part for Many Patients

-The injection phase is where patients are most hands-on in their own care.
+The injections themselves are where many patients become the most hands-on in their care.

 - Time-sensitive